 Fluent Bit is distributed as td-agent-bit package and is available for the latest stable CentOS system.
-This stable Fluent Bit distribution package is maintained by Treasure Data, Inc.
+The following architectures are supported

 We provide td-agent-bit through a Yum repository.
 In order to add the repository reference to your system, please add a new file called td-agent-bit.repo in /etc/yum.repos.d/ with the following content: